velartrill/velartrill.github.io/orig/in-good-hands.md

 Is this how Vi feels when she falls asleep in my arms?

 “So I don’t mind telling you,” I murmur, “I just went in there and I was like, okay you little shit, you think you’re pretty smart, huh?
 You know what smart girls get around here?
 She unhinges her jaw like’s she’s fixing to mouth off again and I just smack her in the face.
 ‘You don’t get to talk,’ I tell her.
-‘You are gonna stay completely quiet for the next five minutes and if I hear a single peep out of you, it’s gonna be another five minutes, and if I run out of fun places to spark you, I’ll just let the cute little Khmai girl with the evil gleam in her eye have a turn until you learn how to follow orders.
+‘You are gonna stay completely quiet for the next five minutes and if I hear a single peep out of you, it’s gonna be another five minutes, and if I run out of fun places to spark you, I’ll just let that cute little Khmai girl with the evil gleam in her eye have a turn until you learn how to follow orders.
 You should see that contraption she's got set up in the other room; I don't even know what all those electrodes are *for.’* I didn't even know purebloods *could* go so pale as she did when she heard Daisy giggle.”

 “You sound like our drill sergeant back in training.”